built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-customize-home.md

 # How to customize home ?

-The home component is one of the standard parts of OpenFin workspace, for an in depth look at the component see [Dock Overview](https://developers.openfin.co/of-docs/docs/cli-providers).
+The home component is one of the standard parts of OpenFin workspace, for an in depth look at the component see [Home Overview](https://developers.openfin.co/of-docs/docs/cli-providers).

 ![Home](./home.png)